What can I do to help myself?

 A sleep diary could include information about:

-- whether you have nightmares, night terrors or sleep paralysis, or have sleepwalked during the night
+- Whether you have nightmares, night terrors or sleep paralysis during the night

 You could create your own sleep diary, or you may want to use a template.
 You may need to try a few before finding one that suits you.